CA-CST-SII/Software-Standards/GitHub-md-MarkDown-Guide.md

 :sparkles: :camel: :boom:

 To see a list of every image we support, check out the [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/).

+### Tools:

+http://pandoc.org/ This is to convert files from one markup format into another, pandoc is your swiss-army knife. http://www.tablesgenerator.com/markdown_tables This is used to generate tables.

 ### Refrences:

 * http://daringfireball.net/projects/markdown/